Welcome to Our Garden

 You’ll notice there is a 4″ PVC pipe sticking up out of each bed.
 That’s not for watering.
 It’s for compost and worms.

-We built our worm towers exactly as described in the video below.
+We have worm towers made out of 5-gallon buckets as described in the video below.

 The short video below shows what happens inside the worm tower.